Frequently Asked Questions

 Can I finish my college course prerequisites in the summer semester while my application is considered?

 No, all prerequisite college courses must be completed by the end of the Spring semester prior to the application deadline of June 1.
-The GPA from the prerequisite courses is required for the Applicant Ranking Worksheet.

 Where should I have my letters of recommendation sent?

 Letters of recommendation, employment awards, resumes, and/or notes from previously employers are not accepted.

 What is the minimum number of points I need on the Applicant Ranking Worksheet to get admitted to a Sonography Program?